bianchidotdev/yahr/README.md

 # Yahr

-Yahr (YAml Http Request) is a system for making HTTP requests based on YAML files.
+Yahr (YAml Http Request) is a tool for making HTTP requests based on YAML files.

+It's goal is to provide a simple interface for testing APIs or retrieving data in a structure format (YAML) that is also easy to share with friends and coworkers.

+The primary motivation is to be able to build a set of requests for testing an API that can live within the repo and be shared by a team of developers.
+Think Postman or Insomnia with git syncing and a CLI interface.

 > **Note**
 > This is an alpha project and should not be considered stable

+## Features

+* Makes HTTP requests (GET, POST, PUT, DELETE)
+* Supports dynamic path parameters
+* Supports sending JSON data
+* Supports custom headers

 ## MVP TODO list